-LandSAGE- a project to provide decision support for monitoring and mitigation of natural disasters (landslides, mudflows, and floods) in Southeastern Asia using Cyber-enabled Collaboration, Analysis, Navigation and Observation Environments (CyberCANOEs) driven by the Scalable Amplified Group Environment (SAGE2).
+LandSAGE- a project to provide decision support for monitoring and mitigation of natural disasters (landslides, mudflows, and floods) in Southeastern Asia using Cyber-enabled Collaboration, Analysis, Navigation and Observation Environments (CyberCANOEs) driven by the Smart Amplified Group Environment (SAGE3).

-In the first and second years, LandSAGE is jointly led by Jason Leigh (PI Y1) & William Chang (Co-PI) at the Laboratory for Advanced Visualization & Applications at the University of Hawaiʻi at Mānoa, and Jason Haga (PI Y2) at the National Institute of Advanced Industrial Science and Technology (AIST) in Japan, to provide training for researchers and decision makers in Thailand, Vietnam, Cambodia and Laos on the use of advanced cyber-infrastructure for disaster monitoring and mitigation, and to deploy CyberCANOEs in the four Southeast Asia countries.
+In the first and second years, LandSAGE was jointly led by Jason Leigh (PI Y1) & William Chang (senior advisor) at the Laboratory for Advanced Visualization & Applications (LAVA) at the University of Hawaiʻi at Mānoa, and Jason Haga (PI Y2) at the National Institute of Advanced Industrial Science and Technology (AIST) in Japan, to introduce over 200 researchers and decision makers in Thailand, Vietnam, Cambodia and Laos to the use of advanced cyber-infrastructure for disaster monitoring and mitigation.
+Four CyberCANOEs were deployed to the four countries.

 Participating Institutions include: